 5. Grow Your Skill-set

-To learn more about the different designations available for Realtors, check out our guide on Realtor Designations here.
+To learn more about the different designations available for real estate agents, check out our guide on Real Estate Agent Designations here.

 6. Remind Your Buyers That the End of Summer is Their Best Chance for Great Deals